abirjepatil/cantTouchThis/README.md

 #Getting Started:
 1. Install Phonegap (http://phonegap.com/)

-2. Navigate to the CantTouchThis directory and run: phonegap android build
+2. Navigate to the CantTouchThis directory and run: cordova platform add android
+  * If this fails, try to cordova platform remove android, then again cordova platform add android

+3. Then run phonegap android build
   * This will check if you have the android SDK installed and ready.

-  * It will also install android plugins if missing
-  * In case it doesn't work, try phonegap platform add android
-3. Simply run: phonegap run android
+4. Simply run: phonegap run android
   * At this point, the emulator from the SDK should be fired up, if you have a device plugged in you can even try it on that